ahmedhakeem1599/Herfa/README.md

 Although the machine learning model itself is developed separately,
 **the Flutter app is fully integrated with the model** using API communication:

 - Send product images to the server.
 - Receive classification results from the YOLOv8 model.
-- Display instant verification to customers and admins.
+- Display instant verification to customers and artisans.
 - Prevent publishing manufactured items as handmade.

 This ensures transparency and builds trust between artisans and customers.